 Matthew Oliver is the Web Team Manager at Manatū Taonga – Ministry for Culture and Heritage.
 Matthew has a background in commercial and academic publishing in the UK and has been working in the online cultural heritage sector since returning to New Zealand in 2007.
 He's a member of the Government Web Community Steering Group and is on the National Digital Forum board.
 He blogs his digital cultural musings at www.talkingtothecan.com.

 Michelle is the Team Administrator for Service Innovation/R10 programme.
 In the Lab+ Michelle supports Pia by coordinating her calendar and setting up workshops etc. Michelle helps recruit attendees for the user workshops.

 Paul Murray was an environmental scientist by background, who somehow found himself in a digital role within Government.
-He briefly got back on his original career path and spent a number of years advising on the composition of high volume industrial waste streams.
-But before long he was back working on digital transformation, motivated after feeling the pain that his industry partners felt when trying to interact with Government.
+He briefly got back on his original career path and spent a number of years advising on the reuse of high volume industrial waste.
+However before long he was back working on digital transformation, motivated after feeling the pain that his industry partners felt when trying to interact with Government.
 He has an absolute belief that all Government services should be simple, fast and easy to use.

 Paul is CIO at the Ministry for Culture & Heritage.
 He is also seconded one day a week to the Secretariat to the Open Government Data and Information Reuse CE Steering Group at Land Information New Zealand (LINZ).